mateocallec/savage-bot/README.md

 ### `CONTRIBUTE.md`

-Guidelines for contributing to Savage Bot, including how to submit bug fixes, new features, or improvements.
+Guidelines for contributing to Savage Bot, including submitting bug fixes or new features.

 ---